 Brigid Coleridge, violin

-Brigid holds a doctoral degree in music from the Graduate Center of the City University of New York, where she worked on Beethoven’s late Mass, the Missa Solemnis.
-In addition, Brigid holds an Artist Diploma and a Masters Degree in Performance from the Royal College of Music, London.
-She graduated BA/BMus from the University of Melbourne following studies in English Literature, French Language and Violin Performance.
-Important music mentors include Donald Weilerstein, Daniel Phillips, Maciej Rakowski and Mark Mogilevski.
+Brigid obtained a doctoral degree from the Graduate Center of the City University of New York, where she worked on Beethoven’s late Mass, the Missa Solemnis, under the supervision of Professor Scott Burnham.
+Her academic interests include music performance in the context of performance studies, language and music, embodiment, space-specific sound, and theories of translation.
+Brigid also holds an Artist Diploma and a Master of Performance degree from the Royal College of Music (London) and a Diploma in Chamber Music from the New England Conservatory (Boston).
+She graduated BA/BMus from the University of Melbourne following studies in English Literature, French Language, and Violin Performance.
+Her important musical mentors have included Donald Weilerstein, Daniel Phillips, Vivian Weilerstein, Maciej Rakowski, and Mark Mogilevski.

 Artist Webpage | SoundCloud | Downloadable Bio